 The courses available range from Anglo-Saxon England to twenty-first-century America, and from ancient drama to contemporary postcolonial fiction.
 Both drama and film modules are featured within our degree, alongside topics as diverse as medieval and modern popular romance, literature and the city, and spy stories.

-A unique feature of our teaching and research is the study of foreign literatures in the original languages: these include Arabic, French, German, Spanish, Italian, Latin, Anglo-Saxon, and Old Norse.
+A unique feature of our teaching and research is the study of foreign literatures in the original languages: these include French, Spanish, Italian, Latin, Anglo-Saxon, and Old Norse.

 Both our academic staff and our student body are drawn from a wide range of countries and origins, and we hugely value the distinctive contribution that international students bring to our intellectual community.

 Nearly half our academic staff have international backgrounds - including the USA, Canada, Australia, South Africa, Ireland, France, and Egypt.
 And in our teaching and research we have a special interest in colonial and postcolonial literature, including Irish, African, Caribbean, Hebrew and Arabic.

 Both our research and our teaching bridge the traditional divide between English and its neighbouring academic subjects.
 We’re a major partner in six interdisciplinary centres at York, and at undergraduate level participate in five combined degrees.